 TickPick is a simple, easy to use tick remover that you can carry on your key-chain.
 TickPick is safe and effective for removal of 99% of ticks and has been designed for removal of ticks from humans and pets of all sizes.
 TickPick is the tick remover that fits inconspicuously on your keychain, so you'll never lose it and it's always available.

-TickPick has rounded end prongs so they won't stab you in your pocket, or hurt you, your dog or whatever other animal you are removing the tick from.
+TickPick has rounded end prongs so they won't hurt you, your dog or whatever other animal you are removing the tick from.

 Ticks are small blood sucking creatures.
 They tend to either climb or fall on to their unsuspecting victim.
 Ticks can carry a number of infectious diseases including Lime Disease and Tick-Borne Encephalitis, and can pass these infections to their host through their saliva.
 Carrying a tick remover whether walking with your pet, horse riding, hiking, or playing outdoor sports, is highly recommended.

 Ticks are small blood sucking creatures.
 They can be as small as a poppy seed, or having fed, an adult can be the size of a pea or larger.
 Because they are so small, you may mistake them for a freckle, or a spec of dirt.
 They inject an anaesthetic into the skin, so you’re not likely to feel them feeding.
 Ticks are blind and detect the animal through heat and carbon dioxide emitted by the body.
 Contrary to popular belief, ticks do not jump or fly.
 They tend to either climb or fall on to their unsuspecting victim.
 They can hang around for a few hours before starting to feed, but once they start, they will do so until they are full, which tends to take between 5 and 7 days.
 There are a number of different species of tick.
 The most common in the UK is the deer / sheep tick.

 What’s the Problem with a Tick Feeding off Me or my Pet?